Is a VPN worth it? When and why to pay for one

 3. Bypass geo-blocks

-VPNs are especially handy if you are living or traveling outside of your home country.
+VPNs are especially handy if you live or travel outside your home country.
 Without a VPN, you may find yourself using websites in different languages because the websites are localized to your current location.
-If you are from the United States but traveling abroad, you can VPN back to a familiar location and access web pages in your home language.
+If you are from the United States but traveling abroad, you can use a VPN to connect to a familiar location and access web pages in your home language.

 You can also use a VPN to legally watch shows or movies from another country.
-Some VPNs, such as NordVPN, even have specialized streaming servers that help you enjoy various Netflix libraries and other major streaming sites in full HD.
-And because a VPN funnels your internet traffic, it still protects your identity when accessing foreign locations on the internet.
+Some VPNs, such as NordVPN, even offer specialized streaming servers that let you stream various Netflix libraries and other major streaming services in full HD.
+And because a VPN funnels your internet traffic, it still protects your identity when you access foreign websites.

 4. Save money

-Security is not all that a VPN can offer.
-By changing your IP address, it can also help you to save heaps of money.
+Security is not the only thing a VPN can offer.
+Changing your IP address can also help you to save heaps of money.

 It’s no secret that airline companies tend to increase the ticket price based on your actual IP location.
 However, if you choose a VPN server that’s further from your home region, you can snatch some delicious flight deals.